jtligon/silver-octo-dollop/README.md

 ## Overview

 This repository contains a containerized deployment of MotionEye using bootc and Podman, designed for x86 devices with webcam support.
 MotionEye provides a web-based interface for video surveillance, motion detection, and recording capabilities.
-The container is built using a `motioneye.Containerfile` (compatible with Podman and Docker), following modern best practices.
+The container is built using a `containerfiles/motioneye.Containerfile` (compatible with Podman and Docker), following modern best practices.

 ## Hardware Requirements